drug-design/course/docs/chapters/protein-structure.md

 ### Primary Sequence and Protein Properties
 *[nce]: New Chemical Entity: a compound not previously described.

-The amino acid sequence of a protein is genetically determined.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/primary-sequence-protein-properties-b8307e24'><i class='fa fa-play' aria-hidden='true'></i></button>The amino acid sequence of a protein is genetically determined.
 It governs all its chemical and biological properties and can be considered as carrying indirect information on higher levels of the protein architecture.
 Moreover, it can be seen as a link between the genetic message in the DNA and the three-dimensional structure that preforms the biological function of the protein.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.